eagerterrier/MimeTypes-Link-Icons/readme.txt

 == Changelog ==

-= 3.1.4 =
+= 3.2 =
+* Fully leverage the Options API
+* Upped the minimum WP level to fully take advantage of new functions and APIs
 * Tested up to WP 3.6.1
 * Code style validated against WordPress standards
 * Added API documentation
-* Upped minimum WP version in readme file... oops... should have been done in 3.0
 * Upped db last change version number to force update of internal domains option
 * [Bug fix] Small optimization in link matching regex which should prevent an edge case bug.
 Thanks [ts_sklett for reporting](http://wordpress.org/support/topic/no-icon-when-a-link-and-text-present-repro-steps-included).
 * Improved use of plugins_url()